JIMMY CARTER’S ELECTION WIN IN 1976 HERALDED A NEW HOPE FOR A CYPRUS SOLUTION

 THE ANGLO-AMERICAN-CANADIAN PLAN

 The Anglo-American-Canadian plan stipulated the creation of a bizonal, bi-communal federation in Cyprus.
 It also facilitated the withdrawal of most of the Turkish troops stationed on the island at the time.
-It included the reopening and subsequent restoration of the City of Famagusta, and foresaw and provided for the return of land and property to both Greek and Turkish displaced Cypriots.
+It included the reopening and subsequent restoration of the City of Famagusta.
+It also foresaw and provided for the return of land and property to both Greek and Turkish displaced Cypriots.
 The plan also allowed for compensation to be paid for those who did not want to return to their former homes.

 INITIALLY BACKED EVENTUALLY BLOCKED!

-Although almost all of the Greek Cypriot political parties initially backed the plan, the new president of the Republic of Cyprus, SPIROS KYPRIANOU, was apprehensive and ultimately rejected it.
-It seems that the feeling at the time was to hold out for a better solution for the Greek Cypriot Republic in the south.
-As the Turkish-controlled Northern Cyprus remained unrecognised internationally, it was thought that it would not want to remain as such for a prolonged period.
-This thought, however, was largely miscalculated as this part of Cyprus has remained unrecognised internationally ever since.
+Although almost all of the Greek Cypriot political parties initially backed the plan, the new president of the Republic of Cyprus, SPIROS KYPRIANOU, was apprehensive.
+He went on to ultimately reject it in 1978.
+He wanted a better solution for the Greek Cypriot Republic in the south.
+Although largely miscalculated, it was thought that the Turkish contolled north would not want to remain unrecognised for a prolonged period.
+This part of Cyprus, however, has remained unrecognised internationally ever since.

 SHOULD THE PLAN HAVE BEEN ACCEPTED?

-The consequences of the division of both Greek and Turkish Cypriots have left the island reeling since the summer of 1974 onwards.
+The consequences of the division of both Greek and Turkish Cypriots have left the island reeling ever since.
 Along with hindsight, several Greek Cypriot politicians have since indicated that the Anglo-American-Canadian accord was the best plan ever produced.
 Several have also stated that President Kyprianou should have accepted it in 1978.
 Most claim that this would have forged a much better future for all Cypriots, both Greek and Turkish and that today the island would have at least been reunified.